alexeysp11/STM32F4-Accel-Temperature/README.md

 # STM32F4-Accel-Temperature

+Read this in other languages: [English](README.md), [Russian/Русский](README.ru.md).

 `STM32F4-Accel-Temperature` is a project that allows you to determine the position of an object in *three-dimensional space* with the transfer of data from MCU to a computer.
 Data from *accelerometer* to *microcontroller* is transmitted via **I2C** interface, and from *microcontroller* to *computer* via **USART** interface.

-The application allows to measure *relative accelerations* of an object using an accelerometer **ADXL345** and *temperature* using embedded temperature sensor (this part is written in `C++` for microcontroller **STM32F411RE**).
+The application allows to measure *relative accelerations* of an object using an accelerometer **ADXL345** and *temperature* using embedded temperature sensor.

+The application is written in `C++` for microcontroller **STM32F411RE**.

-Click [here](Docs/Design.md) to read about design of this application.
+[Click here](Docs/Design.md) to read about design of this application.

 ## How to use